Professor Caroline Peacock

 - European Association of Geochemistry Houtermans Award 2015, awarded to an early career researcher for an exceptional contribution to geochemistry.

-- European Research Council Consolidator Grant 2017 - 2022: The Role of Minerals in the Oceanic Carbon Cycle 'MinOrg' (PI)
+- European Research Council Consolidator Grant 2017 - 2023: MinOrg: The role of minerals in the oceanic carbon cycle (PI)

 - Cohen Geochemistry Group, Academic Lead

-I am an experimental biogeochemist with a focus on the application of fundamental chemical principles to understanding Earth system processes.
+I am an experimental biogeochemist with a focus on the application of fundamental chemical principles to understand Earth system processes.
 In particular I focus on the reactivity and cycling of elements in both the marine and terrestrial environments, and how elemental mobility and fate are controlled through interactions with sediment and soil minerals, and the interplay between mineralogical and microbiological processes.
-These interactions ultimately help control the abundance and distribution of elements in modern and ancient environments, and a detailed understanding of these phenomena is therefore vital to help elucidate the links between the chemical, geological and biological components of our planet, and how these components combine to regulate the Earth system.
+These interactions ultimately help control the abundance and distribution of elements in modern and ancient environments, and a detailed understanding of these phenomena is therefore vital to help elucidate the links between the geological, chemical and biological components of our planet, and how these components combine to regulate the Earth system.

 My group combines laboratory experiments, cutting-edge synchrotron techniques, and advanced computational and geochemical modelling, to provide detailed information on the interactions between carbon, macro- and micro-nutrients and contaminants in sediments and soils.
 Broadly I am interested in: